The Hellishness of a Ridiculously Long Daily Commute

 The Census’s 2015 American Community Survey data, released last fall, show that the average American commute crept up to 26.4 minutes in 2015, or about 24 seconds longer than the previous year.
 Multiply it all out — 24 seconds per commute, twice a day, five days a week, 50 weeks a year — and in 2015 the typical American could expect to spend about three hours and twenty minutes longer getting to and from work than in 2014.

 Before I moved, I spent a year-and-a-half driving nearly 80 miles each way every single weekday.
 It took at least 90 minutes but, depending on traffic, that number could rise to a full two hours or more.
-Once, driving home in a snowstorm, it took me over five hours to get form my office to my home.
+Once, driving home in a snowstorm, it took me over five hours to get from my office to my home.

 While it often felt like I was the only one, plenty of other people do the same, if not worse: